-The RemCo members possess collective knowledge, expertise and experience concerning remuneration policies and practices, risk management and control activities, namely with regard to the mechanism for aligning the remuneration structure to the Company's risk and capital profiles.
-Furthermore, RemCo members have an understanding of the Company's and group's business and shall have competence relevant to the sectors in which the Group operates.
+RemCo members collectively have the knowledge, expertise and experience concerning remuneration policies and practices, risk management and control activities, namely with regard to the mechanism for aligning the remuneration structure to the company's risk and capital profiles.
+The Committee members collectively have an understanding of the company's and group's business and shall have competence relevant to the sectors in which the group operates.